 Volunteer travel abroad and in the United States appeals to many vacationers.
 "We travel a fair amount, but it's valuable to us to really feel connected with other communities above and beyond seeing tourist sites.
-It's understanding what we all have in common and getting beyond our own individual day-to-day aspirations and seeing the bigger picture." says Warren, a Hawaiian physician.
+It's understanding what we all have in common and getting beyond our own individual day-to-day aspirations and seeing the bigger picture," says Warren, a Hawaiian physician.
 He, his wife and two children, ages 11 and 16, spent two weeks over Christmas at a refuge for troubled boys near Guatemala City.

 "It was very rewarding and actually one of the most enjoyable vacations we've ever had."

 Last year, one-quarter of the travelers queried in the Voice of the Traveler survey by the National Tour Industry said they were currently interested in taking a volunteer or service-based vacation.
-Baby Boomers formed the group expressing the strongest interest, and the largest share (47 percent) of those interested in taking a volunteer vacation fell into the 35-54 year-old range.
+Baby Boomers formed the group expressing the strongest interest, and the largest share (47 percent) of those interested in taking a volunteer vacation fell into the 35-54-year-old range.

 If you decide you'd rather be an armchair traveler instead, most of these organizations also have a link that allows visitors to their website to donate money to support volunteer projects or to help fund other travelers who want to donate time but may not have sufficient funds for a volunteer trip.
 This gives those of us who can't volunteer a chance to choose a project that we feel passionate about and still help contribute to the cause.

-If you are trying to decide if a volunteer vacation is right for you read visit How To Decide if Voluntourism -- Volunteer Travel -- Is for You.
+If you are trying to decide if a volunteer vacation is right for you to read visit How To Decide if Voluntourism -- Volunteer Travel -- Is for You.

 These travelers choose voluntourism -- combining traditional travel with volunteer work -- to help make a difference in their lives and others.

-Voluntourism.org is an excellent online resources filled with lots of information about taking volunteer vacations, where to find interesting projects, how to connect with other like-minded travelers, and how to combine a passion for travel with a desire to give back while on the road.
+Voluntourism.org is an excellent online resource filled with lots of information about taking volunteer vacations, where to find interesting projects, how to connect with other like-minded travelers, and how to combine a passion for travel with a desire to give back while on the road.

-CheapTickets.com has teamed up with United Way to offer travelers a route to setting up volunteer vacations, or adding a day or more of volunteering during a planned trip.
+CheapTickets.com has teamed up with United Way to offer travelers a route to setting up volunteer vacations or adding a day or more of volunteering during a planned trip.
 This is a great way for more traditional travelers to add a voluntourism element to their vacations even if it isn't the natural and normal focus of their trip.

 International Volunteer Programs Association is a consortium of international volunteer programs that have joined together to help promote the opportunities they have to offer.